Hotels near Oakfield Alabama Field

 Which hotels near Oakfield Alabama Field have laundry facilities?

-Which hotels near Oakfield Alabama Field have a pool?
+Which hotels near Oakfield Alabama Field have an outdoor pool?

 Which hotels near Oakfield Alabama Field have suites or extra space?